-The Bridge at Quebec, by William D. Middleton.
+The Bridge at Québec, by William D. Middleton.
 Bloomington, Indiana: Indiana University Press, 2001.
 175 pp, hardcover.

-I've always found enjoyment in reading books about different projects in engineering or architectural history.
-There are always more than just the technical issues more than just the technical issues that hold my intrigue about these events.
-After reading The Bridge at Quebec 1 wonder why we haven't yet had a popular TV drama with a title like "LA Engineer" or "Building Amy."
+I've always found

+enjoyment in reading books about different projects in engineering or architectural history.
+There are always more than just the technical issues that hold my intrigue about these events.
+After reading The Bridge at Québec I wonder why we haven't yet had a popular TV drama with a title like "LA Engineer" or "Building Amy."
 Apparently there aren't many writers (or more likely viewers) who can get past the perception of pocket protector geeks doing boring things all day long.
 How little they know.
 Fortunately, APPA Past President Bill Middleton knows and has turned his retirement from facilities management into a more active second (third) career based on a life-long passion.